Geraldojrcg/iziFilmsApi/README.md

 ## To run the project for once, use the command:
   - npm install
+### After, use the command to run the server:
+  - npm start

 ## Routes of API Films
   - GET /api/films